 A prototype Eclipse plug-in for running a checker is available at http://types.cs.washington.edu/checker-framework/eclipse/.
 The website contains instructions for installing and using the plug-in.
-The plug-in is experimental now, but some people have used it successfully (and we have fixed all bugs that have been reported so far).
+The plug-in is experimental - some people have used it successfully, and others have had trouble.

 Another prototype version of Type Annotations support for Eclipse is available from the Eclipse project.
+(Update: this apparently needs a username and password, so it may not be publicly available.)
 Use the following information to check out the CVS repository: